NotCompsky/bpcs/doc/bpcs.md

 # SYNOPSIS

-bpcs [*options*] *threshold* *vessel_image_1* ...
+bpcs [*options*] -- *threshold* *vessel_image_1* ...

 # DESCRIPTION

-Efficient steganographic tool using the BPCS method.
+Efficient steganographic tool using the BPCS method, using generic PNG images.

 # ARGUMENTS

 *threshold*
-:   Integer between 1 and 56 (inclusive).
-Values between 50 and 56 are highly recommended.
+:   Integer between 0 and 6 (inclusive).
-    Grids with complexity greater than this number are overwritten with message data.
-    Higher values (up to 112) can be used, but 56 is the limit of what is guaranteed to be embeddable.

 *vessel_image_path(s)*
 :   File path(s) of images that transport the message data.

+    These must be PNG images with 3 channels and a bit depth of 8.

     If **-m** is specified, these images are used to create images that contain the message data.
 If not, message data is read from these images.

     The vessel images are used in series, in the order they are specified.
 When the message files are exhausted, any remaining vessel images are ignored.